-The Human Resources Committee has the responsibility to establish a compensation policy for the executive officers which is consistent with the Corporation's business plan, strategies and objectives.
+The Human Resources Committee has the responsibility to establish a compensation policy for the executive officers that is consistent with the Corporation's business plan, strategies and objectives.
 This Committee has, namely, the responsibility to analyze for the Board all questions relating to human resources planning, compensation for executive officers, directors and other employees, short and long-term incentive programs, employee benefits programs, and recommends the appointment of executive officers.

-As at March 31, 2017, the Human Resources Committee was made up of the following three independent directors: Paule Doré, whom is the Chair, Réal Raymond and Brian A. Robbins.
+As at March 31, 2018, the Human Resources Committee was made up of the following three independent directors: Paule Doré, who is the Chair, Brian A. Robbins and James J. Morris.
 All members of the Human Resources Committee are considered to be independent members under the applicable securities legislation.
-They all possess experience in the area of executive compensation, either as the past CEOs of publicly traded companies or as executives.
-Specifically, Ms. Doré, as Executive Vice-President, Chief Corporate Officer and Chair of the Corporate Governance committee of CGI Group Inc., has been the top HR executive for more than 15 years and was a member of the Human Resources Committee of Cogeco Inc. and Mr. Raymond has been Chair of the Human Resources Committee of Metro Inc. and has been a member of the Managing Resources Committee of Sun Life Financial Inc. Mr. Robbins is President and Chief Executive Officer of Exco Technologies Limited.
+They all possess experience in the area of executive compensation, either as former CEOs of publicly traded companies or as executives.
+Specifically, Ms. Doré, was Executive Vice-President, Chief Corporate Officer and Chair of the Corporate Governance committee of CGI Group Inc., as well as their top HR executive for more than 15 years and was a member of the Human Resources Committee of Cogeco Inc. Mr. Robbins is President and Chief Executive Officer of Exco Technologies Limited.
+Mr. Morris was, up to December 31, 2006, Vice President Engineering and Manufacturing for Boeing Commercial Airplanes.